Industrial

 Support warehouses tied to manufacturing and service operations

-Multi-tenant warehouse shells with future expansion in view
+Multi-tenant warehouse shells with future expansion planning

 What owners usually need to keep visible